evanrichter/ECE382/Lab2/readme.md

 In this section I will discuss the general purposes and utility of the subroutines that worked to solve the problem.

 ### Program Overview
 The big picture of my program is two subroutines.
 One takes a byte of cipher text and a key, and returns a plain text byte; the other takes parameters to direct the decryption of the entire message.
+The only thing `main` needs to do is set the parameters for `decryptMessage` and then call `decryptMessage`.

 ### A look at `decryptByte`
 Register | Parameters | Output